freeall/dependency-hunter/README.md

 It's a good tool to use if you need to update/deprecate a module and want to find out who uses it first.
 Great for a large organization.

-Goes through `package.json` in each repository so you can easily find dependencies and devDependencies in each repository.
+Goes through `package.json` and `bower.json` in each repository so you can easily find dependencies and devDependencies in each repository.
 Works both for users and organizations.

 If I wanted to find out how many of my own repositories that uses `request` I would run: